DazEdword/synology-toolset/README.md

 ### SSH key

-`synology-toolset` uses `fabric` (built in top of `paramiko`) to handle SSH connections.
+`synotools` uses `fabric` (built in top of `paramiko`) to handle SSH connections.
 Certain assumptions are made regarding credentials configurations and SSH keys.
 It is recommended to set up a SSH Key in your default SO's SSH location.
 This [guide](https://help.github.com/en/enterprise/2.16/user/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), although focused on GitHub, can assist.
 Make sure to store the private key in your default location (`~/.ssh` for Unix systems), and make a note of your public key contents or location, as it will be required for the next step.

 ### Enabling NAS SSH access